 Online lending has exploded in the last few years.
-The idea of being able to apply for a loan while sitting on the couch at home is becoming more popular, and the best personal loan lenders offer low rates and attractive benefits.
+The idea of applying for a loan while sitting on the couch at home is enticing enough, but online lenders also offer some of the lowest rates and most attractive benefits as well.

-Two of those highly popular companies are SoFi and LendingClub.
+Two popular companies are SoFi and LendingClub.
 Both companies offer personal loans to creditworthy customers, but how do they stack up against each other?
-Is there one that is better than the other?
 It depends on what you’re looking for.